tylerdq/pdfca/README.md

 *The script may print the following error while parsing PDFs: `PdfReadWarning: Xref table not zero-indexed.
 ID numbers for objects will be corrected. [pdf.py:1736]`.
 This is a [known issue](https://github.com/mstamy2/PyPDF2/issues/36) with the Python package PyPDF2 and will likely not impact the search.*

 ### Processing Output
-pdfda produces one output comma-separated values (.csv) file for each search term.
+pdfca produces one output comma-separated values (.csv) file for each search term.
 These files appear in the "Output" directory once the script has run.
 These files can be opened in a plain-text editor or spreadsheet software such as Microsoft Excel or Google Sheets.
 The .csv files do not contain a column for page numbers as the counts are presented sequentially by page (including pages with a count of 0); as such page numbers can easily be added post-hoc by the user if needed.

 Sample output files are provided with the respository.
 These will be overwritten if the script is run again with the same terms.